tea7010/MyLearning/english/writing.md

 * I never satisfied my life because I haven't been able to achieve the state of myself or kind of a dream of playing the guitar freely or fluently.
 Just like speaking English fluentlu, playing the guitar as I want is really ideal state of mine.
 Touching the guitar as long time as I can and consider to practice the guirar as effectice as possible is needed.
 * I’ve never been fully satisfied with my life because I haven’t yet achieved the state of being able to play the guitar freely and fluently.
 Similar to speaking English fluently, playing the guitar the way I want is my ideal goal.
 Spending as much time as possible with the guitar and practicing effectively are what I need to focus on.

+* Spending with family is pleasant for me.
+Since they came back from holiday, I am really enjoying the time with them.
+The problem is how long I can keep this state.
+FInger crossed.
+* Spending time with my family is truly pleasant.
+Since they returned from their holiday, I’ve been thoroughly enjoying being with them.
+The only concern is how long I can maintain this happy state.
+Fingers crossed!